alphaleadership/feed/source/_posts/coachella/coachella#2017-2-22.md

 **Nombre de comptes affectés** : 599 802

 ## Description
 In February 2017, hundreds of thousands of records from the Coachella music festival were discovered being sold online.
-Allegedly taken from a combination of the main Coachella website and their vBulletin-based message board, the data included almost 600k usernames, IP and email addresses and salted hashes of passwords \(MD5 in the case of the message board\).
+Allegedly taken from a combination of the main Coachella website and their vBulletin-based message board, the data included almost 600k usernames, IP and email addresses and salted hashes of passwords MD5 in the case of the message board.

 ## Données exposées
 - Email addresses